enpiicom/wp-plugin-enpii-base/dev-docs/02-development-logs.md

-## EnpiiBase Development Logs
+## Enpii Base Development Logs
 We record our milestones here for people to get to know more.

 ### Earlier Stage
 - We see WordPress development is a pain for people who need to do the maintenance job because WordPress doesn't require any development constrains.
 - Then, we created a base plugin that we want it would be assist the development works robust and maintainable.
-We call it EnpiiBase plugin.
+We call it Enpii Base plugin.
 - First, we want to use Yii2 framework.
 We included the Yii2 Framework but weeks later, we saw that few people were familiar with Yii2 so we decided to use Laravel.
 - We decided to go with Laravel after seeing big communities in the ecosystem.
 We want to bring as many Laravel's features as possible to WordPress development.
 - Because WordPress is a long-live ecosystem so we need to deal with legacy PHP.
 We decided to use Laravel 7 (for PHP 7.2.5 - 8.0) and Laravel 10 (for PHP 8.1+).
 We also want the plugin to be able to work as a Must Use plugin, a normal plugin and a dependency package so our scenarios are: